 Time to ask a local again!
 I have asked my dear friend Alena to tell us about her city Prague.

-Q: Can you tell us a little bit about your city.
+Can you tell us a little bit about Prague.
 What makes it special?

-Q: What is your personal favorite thing to do in your city?
+What is your personal favorite thing to do in Prague?

 But then of course the most typical dishes are those with dumplings – so roasted duck with sour cabbage and dumplings, pork with sour cabbage and dumplings, and then also the beef “svickova” sauce with dumplings and cranberries.
 But you can find a lot of restaurants, with lots of different food here.

 The Prague castle, the old town center, Charles bridge, the Petrin tower (a smaller version of the Eiffel tower), the Zizkov neighborhood with a lot of pubs, the ZOO, tour boat on the river Vlava… there is so much to see and do!

 I don’t take selfies, so I wouldn’t know.
-But somewhere on one of the hills with the view on Prague would be nice I think
+But somewhere on one of the hills with the view on Prague would be nice I think.

 The Aquapark in Cestlice (20 km from Prague, you can go by public transport).
 By boat to the ZOO, which is really big.
 The town Kutna Hora, Plzen… and so much more!

-Q: Any last tips or words of advice for the future visitors of your city?
+Any last tips or words of advice for the future visitors of Prague?